warmspringwinds/mspaint_gan/README.md

-# mspaint_gan
+# MS Paint GAN
-neural photo editor based on stylegan that allows to realistically edit images with an interface similar to MS paint
+Neural photo editor based on stylegan that allows to realistically edit images with an interface similar to MS paint.